Charged Up: Understanding the EV Infrastructure Market and Its Role for IoT

 The Open Charge Point Protocol (OCPP) is a standard for EV charging stations, but earlier versions lacked comprehensive security measures.
 Cellular connectivity can address these shortcomings, particularly with OCCP version 2.0, establishing secure, encrypted communication channels and avoiding potential cyber threats.

-At the same time, private DNS services are vulnerable to attacks, posing risks to EV chargers.
+At the same time, public DNS services are vulnerable to attacks, posing risks to EV chargers.
 Cellular-connected chargers can bypass public DNS services by using private DNS servers within the Cellular Service Provider (CSP) infrastructure, ensuring protection against external attacks.

 Cellular connectivity enables data visibility for charge point service providers, improving intrusion detection.
 Data on consumption, connectivity errors, and traffic patterns can be collected centrally, enabling timely responses to potential security breaches.
 By analyzing data consumption and network errors, service providers can quickly identify and mitigate security threats, ensuring uninterrupted charging services.